 - To fulfil your requests;

-- To deliver a contract with your or your agent;
+- To deliver a contract to you or your agent;

-- To respond to your questions, concerns, or customer service inquiries;
+- To respond to your questions, concerns, or customer service enquiries;

 - To otherwise communicate with you about your account or project;